for most practices, issuing a PATIENT refund is an uncommon event.

 Issuing patient refunds by check is the recommended best method.

-Prepare the refund checks yourself.
+Prepare patient refund checks yourself.

 When issuing a refund check to a patient, prepare and mail every check yourself – or have an external bookkeeper do it for you.
+Do not prepare a refund check and then give it to an employee to put in the mail.

 When an employee requests a patient refund check, ask the employee to provide: